alirezal85/COVID19-Classification/readme.md

 ## Project Overview

 A web app to run an image classifier to distinct between COVID-19 Xrays versus normal[1].
-The model is based Convolutional Neural Network built with Keras with Tensorflow backend[2].
+The model is based on the Convolutional Neural Network built with Keras with Tensorflow backend[2].
 Datasets: [3-4]